amiru3f/ZimmersCodeCrescendo/README.md

 This project aims to enhance the performance of the Password-Based Key Derivation Function (Pbkdf2) in the .NET runtime environment.
 We achieve this by employing a combination of OpenSSL(1) hash functions and a refined algorithm that minimizes memory and CPU usage.
 In this README, I provide a comprehensive guide on problem detection steps as well as how to optimize the performance of Pbkdf2 and present the benchmark results to showcase the improvements achieved.

+Special thanks to @ctz and https://github.com/ctz/fastpbkdf2 for the idea and the customized implementation of the algorithm

 ## Introduction

 In our `Authentication` setup, we facilitate client authentication using the `client credentials`, allowing clients to request auth for various OAuth grant types.
 One essential aspect of this process is the verification of the client's secret.
 However, we encountered a challenge in this regard - the client secret verification is a highly CPU-intensive task.